 With the prospect of supplying volume to John Lewis, a new purpose built forge was erected.
 Unfortunately, the arrangement with John Lewis for the supply of Daryl's patented flexible bend system did not go as planned and Daryl & Judy had to sell their cottage and move into the end of the workshop.
 This building now forms an excellent "live work unit" on the outskirts of Kings Nympton, a popular rural North Devon village.

 Daryl is committed to making as much as possible in his workshop; keeping alive traditional skills, maintaining control over quality and avoiding the need for large stocks.
 To achieve this efficiently, Daryl & Judy have invested in a wide range of equipment to improve efficiency and consistency.
-This meant the purchase of a metalworker, lathes, saws and polishing equipment, as well as welders, grinders and drills.
-Daryl now has a superbly equiped forge.

 The Power Hammer